akbng/dotfiles/README.md

 9. Now export GPG_TTY to the environment variable: `export GPG_TTY=$(tty)` in the **.zshrc**  or **.bashrc**  file.
 10. Now all the commits from the terminal will be signed with gpg by default.
 For more info or troubleshooting see [GitHub Managing commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification).

+Also we need to setup password store with git-credential-manager and pass to clone private repositories (Authentication).

 ## List Gnome Extensions installed on my system

 - Blur my Shell